carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 - "How can you cross-reference content?"

 objectives:
-- "Inserting citations and listing bibliography in an R Markdown file."
+- "Inserting citations and listing bibliography in an Quarto Document file."
 - "Changing citation styles."
 - "Customizing how citations and bibliography are displayed."
 - "Add cross-referencing directing your readers through your document."